The Centurion Lounge: How to Get Access to the High Life

 For most people, this is the best credit card for Centurion lounge access.
-An excellent travel rewards card, it earns Membership Rewards points on flights and hotels booked directly, or via Amex Travel, and its annual fee is offset by a variety of credits, such as $200 for Uber and $200 for airline fees each year (through 2021).
+An excellent travel rewards card, it earns Membership Rewards points on flights and hotels booked directly, or via Amex Travel, and its annual fee is offset by a variety of credits, such as $200 for Uber and a $100 Saks credit.

 It is undoubtedly the best card for diverse airport lounge access, as it includes entry to Centurion lounges, Delta Sky Clubs when flying Delta, and more than 1,200 Priority Pass lounges, among others.
-(That said, for overall travel rewards, I prefer the Chase Sapphire Reserve.
+(That said, for overall travel rewards, I prefer the Chase Sapphire Reserve® (Review).
 Here’s a head-to-head comparison of the Platinum vs. Reserve.)

-With this biz version of the Platinum card, you’ll earn 5X points on flights and prepaid hotels on amextravel.com, 1.5X on eligible purchases of $5,000 or more (up to 1 million points per year), and 1X on everything else.
+With this biz version of the Platinum card, you’ll earn 5X points on flights and prepaid hotels on amextravel.com, 1.5X on eligible purchases of $5,000 or more and certain business categories, and 1X on everything else.
 You’ll also get 35% of your points refunded when you pay for airfare with Membership Rewards.
-As for statement credits, this card offers up to $100 for U.S. Dell purchases semi-annually, and up to $200 on airline fees annually, up to $360 in annual statement credits for Indeed, and more.
+As for statement credits, this card offers up to $400 for U.S. Dell purchases annually, up to $200 on airline fees annually, up to $360 in annual statement credits for Indeed, and more.

 Note that if you have both the personal and business versions of the Platinum, you can still only bring two guests into a Centurion lounge (the guest limit applies per card member).